 Euro Nymphing for Grayling in Scotland

-In Scotland, we are blessed with some of the best Grayling rivers in the world.
+Winter fishing in Scotland is fantastic and we are blessed with some of the best Grayling rivers in the world.

 It’s not well publicised, that Scotland is also home to some world class grayling rivers.
 The grayling thrive in the clean, well oxygenated Scottish rivers.
 The natural food source in these rivers is also healthy, and that too, promotes rapid growth, and big fish.